quay/clair/Documentation/howto/getting_started.md

 Clair uses PostgreSQL for its data persistence.
 Migrations are supported so you should only need to point Clair to a fresh database and have it do the setup for you.

-We will assume you have setup a postgres database it's reachable with the following connection string:
+We will assume you have setup a postgres database and it's reachable with the following connection string:
 `host=clair-db port=5432 user=clair dbname=clair sslmode=disable`.
 Adjust for your environment accordingly.

 ## Starting Clair In Combo Mode